1jour1vin

 Nose

-Intense and complex, it opens with floral scents dominated by iris and violet, intertwined with powerful notes of black fruit.
+Intense and complex, it opens with floral scents dominated by iris and violet, intertwined with powerful notes of black fruits

-Complex, rich, and rounded, its palate perfectly embodies the classic Burgundian style of Pinot Noir, with hints of undergrowth adding to the aromas on the nose.
-It has undeniable aging potential that will only enhance its complexity.
+Complex, rich, and full-bodied, its palate perfectly embodies the classic Burgundian style of Pinot Noir; hints of forest floor complement the aromas on the nose, and it has undeniable aging potential that will only enhance its complexity.

 Serve